Epic Japan Adventure - 19 Days

 Overnight: Shirakawago and Gokayama | Breakfast, Dinner

 Shirakawago to Kanazawa

 Shirakawa-go – Kanazawa.
-After a traditional Japanese breakfast in our gassho-zukuri farmhouse, we set out to explore Ogimachi, Shirakawa-go’s largest village.
-Our first stop is to one of the farmhouse-turned museums to learn about the history of this incredible landscape and rural farm life, before we go for a short hike to one of the viewpoints for awe inspiring views of the valley.
-Later, we board a bus to Kanazawa for an evening at leisure.
+After a traditional Japanese breakfast at our gassho-zukuri farmhouse, we set out to explore Ogimachi Village, Shirakawa-go’s largest village.
+Our first stop is to one of the farmhouse-turned museums, to learn about the history of this incredible landscape and rural farm life, before we go for a short hike to one of the viewpoints for awe inspiring views of the valley.
+Later, we board a train to Kanazawa for an evening at leisure.
 Be sure to enjoy Kanazawa’s buzzing nightlife packed with restaurants and Izakaya’s (Japanese pubs).

 Overnight: Kanazawa | Breakfast